hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   paths, plus minimum and maximum admitted command boundaries.
 - Concurrent DMA + compute bank-conflict measurements.

+The native Micro-MobileNet and Micro-YOLO totals are reference and attribution baselines, not requirements for compiler-generated graphs to match cycle for cycle.
+Raw totals are comparable only for equivalent topology, tensor shapes, public-boundary work, and measurement windows.
+Performance work is required when attribution exposes a compiler slow path, including a scalar or generic fallback on a model hot path, avoidable layout bounce or materialization, repeated command/DMA/RQ setup that scales with tiles unnecessarily, pathological tail decomposition, or materially lower utilization of the same native engine.
+Once the selected graph stays on its validated native datapaths and no such slow path remains, a measured delta may be accepted and reported without optimizing solely to reach 1:1 parity with a hand-written fixture.

 The performance model must not claim overlap while the command runtime remains blocking.